GTM Strategy for Startups: From First Customers to Scale

 Let's get something out of the way: the go-to-market strategy that works for an established company entering a new market is fundamentally different from the strategy that works for a startup trying to find its first 50 customers.

 Established companies have brand recognition, existing customer relationships, reference accounts, case studies, validated pricing, and organisational infrastructure.
-When Salesforce launches a new product, they can email their installed base.
+When Salesforce launches a new product, they can email their installed base — and as their own State of Sales research demonstrates, those incumbent advantages compound year after year.
 When you launch a new product, you can email your mum.

 This isn't a disadvantage to be ashamed of.
 It's a constraint that should shape every GTM decision you make.
-The startup that tries to run the enterprise playbook — hiring an SDR team, building a marketing funnel, launching ABM campaigns — before they've validated their core assumptions will burn cash at an extraordinary rate with very little to show for it.
+The startup that tries to run the enterprise playbook — hiring an SDR team (rather than using an outsourced SDR team from one of the best outsourced SDR companies to stay nimble), building a marketing funnel, launching ABM campaigns — before they've validated their core assumptions will burn cash at an extraordinary rate with very little to show for it.

 What makes startup GTM fundamentally different: